 Hemingway Editor aims your written work free of complicated and dull words by pointing out the use of adverbs and passive voice and asking you to rewrite wordy sentences.
 If you want to keep your sentences nice and short, use the Hemingway Editor in your browser.
 If you are not sure about the difference between the Hemingway app vs. Grammarly, make sure to read this article here.

 Translator Café is an online community for translators.
-It is not necessarily a typical online translation tool but you can ask translation-related questions and seek advice.
-It is more of a social platform.
+You can ask translation-related questions and seek advice.
 You can also find collaboration opportunities and interact with other translators.
-Also, the platform has many forum threads.
+Moreover, the platform has many forum threads.
 The registration is free, and most of its functionalities come at no extra costs.
 This makes it a great platform to find fresh and prompt translation jobs

 ProZ is a portal made by translators for translators.
 It is also home to the world’s largest translation network.
 Translators use this membership-based platform for posting and responding to job offers.
 It is also a great way to find new collaboration opportunities.
 Linguists also use it to exchange ideas on the discussion forums.
 This makes it a virtual community of professional translators.
 Another popular feature is the possibility to market your services within the community.
 In return, you can receive relevant job offers that match your profile.